 When to Use a Circular Saw vs. Miter Saw

-Both the saws have their own advantages.
-There are times when one saw will be better over the other.
+Both the saws have their advantages.
+There are times when one saw will be better than the other.
 Each one is better at some things than the other.
-The pros and cons will help you make your decision.

 Should I buy a miter saw or circular saw?